Dry Buttermilk Ranch Mix is a homemade ranch salad dressing blend of buttermilk powder, dry herbs and spices. Great for dips and recipes too!

 To Make into Dressing and Ranch Salad:

-- In a bowl, add 1 cup milk and 1 cup mayonnaise with 3 tablespoons of Homemade Ranch Dressing Mix and whisk until well combined.
+- In a bowl, add 1 cup whole milk and 1 cup mayonnaise with 3 tablespoons of Homemade Ranch Dressing Mix and whisk until well combined.

 - Refrigerate for 1 hour before using.

-- Serve over salad of lettuce, carrots, cucumbers, tomatoes, bacon crumbles and cubed cheddar cheese.
+- Serve over salad of lettuce, carrots, cucumbers, tomatoes, bacon crumbles, and cubed cheddar cheese.

 Delicious but very thin consistency.
 I would halve the liquids added that the spice mix are added to.